kwant-project/kwant/doc/source/tutorial/tutorial1.rst

 Enabling kwant is as easy as this [#]_ !

 The first step is now the definition of the system with scattering region and leads.
-For this we make use of the `~kwant.builder.Builder` class that allows for a convenient way to define the system.
-For this we need to create an instance of the `~kwant.builder.Builder` class:
+For this we make use of the `~kwant.builder.Builder` type that allows to define a system in a convenient way.
+We need to create an instance of it:

 .. literalinclude:: 1-quantum_wire.py
     :start-after: #HIDDEN_BEGIN_goiq
     :end-before: #HIDDEN_END_goiq

+Observe that we just accessed `~kwant.builder.Builder` by the name ``kwant.Builder``.
+We could have just as well written ``kwant.builder.Builder`` instead.  kwant consists of a number of sub-packages that are all covered in the :doc:`reference documentation
+<../reference/index>`.
+For convenience, some of the most widely-used members
+of the sub-packages are also accessible directly through the top-level `kwant` package.

 Apart from `~kwant.builder.Builder` we also need to specify what kind of sites we want to add to the system.
 Here we work with